rust-lang/rfcs/text/0000-no-more-extern-crate.md

 # Reference-Level Explanation
 [reference]: #reference

-External crates are passed to the rust compiler using the `--extern CRATE_NAME=PATH` flag.
+External crates can be passed to the rust compiler using the `--extern CRATE_NAME=PATH` flag.
 For example, `cargo build`-ing a crate `my_crate` with a dependency on `rand` results in a call to rustc that looks something like `rustc --crate-name mycrate src/main.rs --extern rand=/path/to/librand.rlib ...`.

-When an external crate is specified this way, an `extern crate name_of_crate;` declaration will be added to the current crate root (note: this behavior won't occur when including a library using the `-l` or `-L` flags).
+When an external crate is specified this way, the crate will automatically brought into scope as if an `extern crate name_of_crate;` declaration had been added to the current crate root.
+This behavior won't occur when including a library using the `-l` or `-L` flags.

+We will continue to support the current `extern crate` syntax, both for backwards compatibility and to enable users who want to use manual `extern crate` in order to have more fine grained control-- say, if they wanted to import an external crate only inside an inner module.
-However, for backwards-compatibility with legacy `extern crate` syntax, no automatic import will occur if an `extern crate` declaration for the same external dependency appears anywhere within the crate.
+No automatic import will occur if an `extern crate` declaration for the same external dependency appears anywhere within the crate.
-For example, if `rand = "0.3"` is listed as a dependency in Cargo.toml and `extern crate rand;` appears somwhere in the crate being compiled, then no implicit `extern crate rand;` will be added.
+For example, if `rand = "0.3"` is listed as a dependency in Cargo.toml and `extern crate rand;` appears somewhere in the crate being compiled, then no implicit `extern crate rand;` will be added.
 If Cargo.toml were to also list another dependency, `log = "0.3"`, and no `extern crate log;` appears in the crate being compiled,